Basements (Dig-Out)

 Safeguard offers two main types of system for internal waterproofing of such basements.
 These are typically used in combination as shown in Figure 1.

 Basement waterproofing is a job for a skilled underpinning contractor.
-If you would like a quote from a basement waterproofing company in your area, please contact our technical department on 01403 210204 or submit an enquiry.
+If you would like a quote from a basement waterproofing company in your area, please contact our technical department on 01403 210204 or find a specialist.